 Why Tofo Beach Is Famous

 The curved Tofo Beach with its clean and warm waters is ideal for surfers to catch a wave.
-I wouldn’t say it’s the best for a casual swim since the waves are quite consistent but the color is fabulous and the views themselves are fabulous.
+I wouldn’t say it’s the best for a casual swim since the waves are quite consistent.
+However, the color is fabulous and with the views, it makes one of the best beaches in Mozambique.

 Things to Do at Tofo Beach